rorzen/owncloud-install-and-configure/index.md

 2. Click on the admin username to get the users menu link.
 A drop-down menu appears with options to enter the following sections: **Personal**, **Users**, **Apps**, **Admin**, **Help**, and **Log out**.
 ![image](/git-image/drop-down.png)

-3. Click on the **Users** item from the drop-down menu to view the information about your users, whose accounts have already been created.
+3. Click **Users** from the drop-down menu to view the information about users.
 ![image](/git-image/default.png)